ChristopherOka/Coin-Adder/README.md

 # Coin-Adder
-Sums the value of hard-coded toonies, loonies and quarters
+Sums the value of user-inputted amount of toonies, loonies and quarters